QuantumBFS/Yao.jl/README.md

 ## Features

-Yao is a framework that is about to have the following features:
+Yao is a framework with the following features:

 - **Extensibility**
   - define new operations with a minimum number of methods in principle.